oringejooz/BrickBreaker_/README.md

 2. Open the project directory in your code editor.

-3. Open index.html in your web browser to play the game.(Use Live Server Extension)
+3. Open the repository in your IDE(Preferably VSCode) to play the game.(Use Live Server Extension)